aaronicsubstances/bridge-arithmetic/README.md

   - Addition of nonnegative rational numbers
   - Subtraction of nonnegative rational numbers (negative results may be permitted).
   - Multiplication of whole numbers
-  - Division of whole numbers (results other than whole numbers may be permitted)
+  - Division of whole numbers by trial and error (results other than whole numbers may be permitted)
+     - Long division can be postponed, and/or can be replaced with division by chunking.
   - Comparison of nonnegative rational numbers
-  - Conversion of nonnegative fractions from and to decimal expansions
+  - Conversion of nonnegative fractions from and to terminating decimal expansions
+     - instead of long division, multiply top and down until denominator becomes a power of 10
   - Developing proficiency in arithmetic of single digit whole numbers
   - Developing proficiency in simplification of nonnegative fractions